ihamzak/MyDiary/README.md

 username = demo
 password = Demo123456

-To create a new superuser use the following commands.
-<code>python manage.py createsuperuser</code>
+To create a new superuser use <code>python manage.py createsuperuser</code> command.